lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Reliability modes

-This specification defines three reliability modes: No-ACK, ACK-Always and ACK-on-Error.
+This specification defines three reliability modes: No-ACK, ACK-Always, and ACK-on-Error.
 ACK-Always and ACK-on-Error operate on windows of SCHC Fragments.
 A window of SCHC Fragments is a subset of the full set of SCHC Fragments needed to carry a packet or an SCHC Packet.